Trying Out The Goranger-JAKQ Challenge

 Iron Claw survives and returns with his own new supervillain team known as the Crime Big Four.
 They are Captain UFO, General Sahara, Hell Boxer, and Baron Iron Mask.
 These have some obvious recycling done from Kamen Rider.
 It's obvious that General Sahara is a rehash of Ambassador Hell (and the same concept would be reused for Deathmark in Dai Sentai Goggle V) and Hell Boxer from General Tusk from Kamen Rider V3.
 The four of them try to take over the world in a movie that's just as LONG as a regular episode.
 Yeesh, I'm afraid this also caused Ohsama Sentai King-Ohger vs. Avatar Sentai Donbrothers to be THAT SHORT.
 Heck, even that Power Rangers Time Force episode involving Power Rangers Lightspeed Rescue was JUST ONE EPISODE!
 It's funny how Super Sentai and Power Rangers tend to repeat certain mistakes at different points in time!

 An interesting trivia is that Kamen Rider V3, Kikaider, and Kamen Rider Amazon were in some part of the world.
 Given the budget and limitations -- it's something that's best left as a video game plot, a Manga plot, or a fan-fiction!
 Super Sentai operates with Tokyo as the Center of the Universe and with a Japanese team.
 Having actual footage in the Sahara Desert, Europe, and the Amazon Rainforest is easier said than done.
 CGI green screens were probably not that accessible at that time.
-Having the narrative was more than enough given the time era!
+Having the narrative was more than enough given the era.

 It's disappointing that the only Goranger character to show up was PEGGY!
 The others were only in-suit.
 I wonder what happened BTS that only allowed one Goranger to be out-of-suit.
 It was also the same year when what I'd call that possible Curse of Super Sentai happened -- Baku Hakateyama ended his life on July 13 of that same year!
 Kiranger II's actor Jiro Daruma is still alive -- even if the character Daigoro Kumano was later killed off.
 It's because Baku was participating in a stage play.
 Baku returned in episode 67 -- an episode that somewhat predicted his own end.

 The special movie was campy in some way.
 It should be noted that there was NO Super Sentai crossover movie for some time -- until Choriki Sentai Ohranger vs. Ninja Sentai Kakuranger.
 Most VS. Movies would have blatant continuity problems.
 Oboro Hinata would often Break the Fourth Wall in the movies where Ninpuu Sentai Hurricanger was involved by saying, "It's only a special."
-It seemed that Toei probably planned Super Sentai to be part of that expanding Universe.
+It seemed that Toei probably planned for Super Sentai to be part of that expanding Universe.
 It seemed that idea was scrapped since Battle Fever J presumably to allow better creativity or cultural differences with America.

 Comments